MitchellCash/ng-boring-avatars/README.md

 username and color palette.

-For a demo of how the avatars render please check out the [Boring Designers](https://github.com/boringdesigners) demo website.
+For a demo of how the avatars render please check out the [Boring Designers](https://github.com/boringdesigners) demo website [here](https://boringavatars.com).
 Although based around React you can expect the same results in Angular with this library.

 ## Install